synera-br/lockari-frontend-app/docs/examples/go-gin-auth-middleware.md

         }

         // 3.
 AUTHORIZATION: Ensure the user making the request is the same user in the payload.
-        // This prevents one user from creating a tenant for another user. if callerUID != signupEvent.GetUser().Uid {
+        // This is the handler's responsibility.
+It prevents one user from creating a tenant for another. if callerUID != signupEvent.GetUser().Uid {
              c.JSON(http.StatusForbidden, gin.H{"error": "Caller is not authorized to perform this action for the specified user"}) return
         }

         // 4.
 Call the service layer with the validated data.
-        // The service layer no longer needs to worry about auth tokens, just business logic. createdTenant, err := signupService.Create(c.Request.Context(), signupEvent)
+        // The service layer no longer needs to worry about auth tokens or authorization, just business logic. createdTenant, err := signupService.Create(c.Request.Context(), signupEvent)
         if err != nil {
             // The service should return specific errors that can be mapped to HTTP statuses.